 Paolo Joseph Baioni

-Leading the design and operation of high-performance computing infrastructure and scientific computing technical activities at the MOX Laboratory (Politecnico di Milano), supporting research across applied mathematics, physics, and engineering.
+HPC and GPU software engineer working on scientific applications and scalable computing systems at the MOX Laboratory (Politecnico di Milano), contributing to research across applied mathematics, physics, and engineering.

-Background in computational physics and numerical methods, with experience in massively parallel simulations, particle methods, and plasma modelling workflows.
-Contributions include peer-reviewed publications and scientific software development, as well as serving as a reviewer for Computational Particle Mechanics (Springer).
+Background in computational physics and numerical methods, with experience in large-scale simulations and performance-critical applications.
+Contributions include peer-reviewed publications and the development of scientific software.

 Key Skills

-Modern C++ (C++20/23) GPU Programming · CUDA · ROCm Parallel Algorithms · Thrust · std::execution MPI · Distributed Computing Performance Portability Scientific Software Engineering Linux HPC Systems PBS · SLURM · Spack · Apptainer Numerical Methods · Modelling
+Modern C++ (C++20/23) GPU Programming · CUDA · ROCm Parallel Algorithms · Thrust · std::execution MPI · Distributed Computing Performance Portability Scientific Software Engineering Linux HPC Systems PBS · SLURM · Spack · Apptainer Numerical Methods · Scientific Modelling HPC Training & Teaching

 Focus on GPU optimisation, parallel algorithms, and development of portable, high-performance scientific software for research applications.